Mixed Estimates for Degenerate Multilinear Operators Associated to Simplexes: Mixed Estimates

-For the first sum on the right hand side, the scales $m_2$ and $m_4$ are both Type A. For the second sum, the $m_2$ is Type A and $m_4$ Type B. For the third sum, $m_2$ is Type B and $m_1$ is Type A. For the last sum, both $m_1$ and $m_2$ are Type B. For convenience, say that the first sum is type $AA$, the second type $AB$, the third type $BA$, and the fourth type $BB$.
-It is instructive to recall how sums of type AA in the decomposition of $C_8^{1,1,-1,1,1,-1,1,1}$ were handled in theorem \ref{PR}.
+For the first sum on the right hand side, the indices $2$ and $4$ are both Type A. For the second sum, the index $2$ is Type A and index $4$ is Type B. For the third sum, index $2$ is Type B and index $1$ is Type A. For the last sum, both $1$ and $2$ are Type B indices.
+For convenience, say that the first sum is type $AA$, the second type $AB$, the third type $BA$, and the fourth type $BB$.
+It is instructive to recall how sums of type AA in the decomposition of $C_8^{1,1,-1,1,1,-1,1,1}$ were handled.
 Setting

 we observed